Logout

 Human Rights Focus Areas

-We assess the nature, severity, and prevalence of human rights issues through a number of means, including:
+Factors and sources we use to assess the nature, severity, and prevalence of human rights issues include:

-• Ethics, Open Door, and associate engagement data and insights: These data and insights can reveal gaps, trends, and emerging areas of focus.
+• Ethics, Open Door, and associate engagement data and insights, which can reveal gaps, trends, and emerging areas of focus.

-• Internal analyses and progress reporting: Walmart assesses risks to our business and to people through various means, including our Enterprise Risk Management process, Responsible Sourcing risk assessment, diversity and inclusion measurement and reporting, and pay equity analyses.
+• Internal analyses, including Responsible Sourcing risk assessments; belonging, diversity and inclusion measurement and reporting; and pay equity analyses.

-• Stakeholder engagement: Stakeholder engagements like those described above help us obtain new insights, spot emerging issues, and confirm focus areas.
+• Stakeholder engagements like those described above through our third-party consultation help us obtain new insights, spot emerging issues, and confirm focus areas.

 Management of Salient Issues: Walmart's Operations

-We help advance respect for human rights relevant to our associates by:
+We seek to respect human rights relevant to our associates by:

 Policies and Standards

-• Treating workers with respect: Pay policies (overtime, family care, holiday, etc.); Open Door Communications Policy
+• Treating workers with respect: Pay policies regarding overtime, family leave, and other issues

-• Promoting a safe and healthy work environment: Global Environmental, Health and Safety Policy; Safety & Health in the Workplace Policy; Violence-Free Workplace Policy; COVID-19 leave and vaccination policies; Associate Work-Related Injury Policy; Occupational Safety and Health Act Policy
+• Promoting a safe and healthy work environment: Safety & Health in the Workplace Policy; Violence-Free Workplace Policy

-• Providing a fair and inclusive work environment: Global Discrimination & Harassment Prevention Policy; Global Labor & Employment Policy; Workplace Gender Transition Guidelines
+• Providing a fair and inclusive work environment: Global Discrimination & Harassment Prevention Policy

 Stakeholder Engagement